Sony WH1000XM2 Wireless Noise-Cancelling Headphones

 What Is DSEE HX?

 DSEE HX stands for Digital Sound Enhancement Engine.
-Its purpose it to bring the detail and nuance back to your music that was lost during file compression.
+Its purpose is to bring the detail and nuance back to your music that was lost during file compression.
 Similar to the function served by LDAC, it can be especially helpful for reviving any MP3 files stored on your device.

 It operates in a similar way to enhance lossy audio files then attempts to restore lossless audio quality.
-It attempts to accomplish the seemingly impossible, and manages to succeed.
+It attempts to accomplish the seemingly impossible and manages to succeed.
 Here’s our analysis for each range of frequencies and what you can expect to hear.

 Bass Response – Skull-Shattering or Punchy?

 The bass response has a nice thump that sits somewhere between skull-shattering and punchy.
 It’s pretty dynamic although probably not ideal for listening to certain styles of music.
-For example, the punchy low end response doesn’t always work perfectly in favor of non-electronic/heavily-produced genres.
+For example, the punchy low-end response doesn’t always work perfectly in favor of non-electronic/heavily-produced genres.

 Above all else, it’s fairly clean and accurate without completely overshadowing the rest of the mix.
-This brings us to the mid range.
+This brings us to the mid-range.

 Mid Range Performance

-If you listen to genres like alternative, classic rock, or classical music – you will notice the mid range is adequately detailed, but may be slightly more subdued than you’d like.
+If you listen to genres like alternative, classic rock, or classical music – you will notice the mid-range is adequately detailed but maybe slightly more subdued than you’d like.